 You will be advised to stop taking certain medications and vitamins or herbal supplements that can contribute to excess bleeding 2 weeks prior to breast augmentation.
 You will be given a full list of medications to discontinue, but the most common ones are Advil, Aleve, Ibuprofen, Vitamin E and Aspirin.
 Please be sure to include all vitamins and supplements you are taking on your health history form.

 Does smoking affect the healing process, and if so, how far in advance of surgery should I quit?

-We recommend you quit smoking 2 weeks before and 2 weeks after surgery.
+We recommend you quit smoking 2 weeks before and 2 weeks after breast augmentation.
 Smoking can lead to delayed wound healing and increase your risk of infection.

 Will I need a mammogram prior to my surgery?

-If you are under the age of 40 and do not have a family history of breast cancer, you do not need a mammogram prior to surgery.
+If you are under the age of 40 and do not have a family history of breast cancer, you do not need a mammogram prior to breast augmentation procedure.
 If you are close to 40, we may recommend that you have a baseline mammogram prior to surgery.
 If you are 40 or older, you will need a mammogram performed within the last year prior to surgery.

 Will I need any other tests or blood work done?